zaindewsi/tweeter/README.md

 # Tweeter

 ## <a href="https://tweeter-zaindewsi.herokuapp.com/" target="_blank">LIVE DEMO</a>
+### Please be respectful as your tweets will be visible to anyone who views the website!
+(The app is hosted on a free Heroku plan so live demo may take a few seconds to load.)

 Tweeter is a single-page Twitter clone that allows you to do share your thoughts in 140 chracters or less.

 I built this app using HTML, CSS/SASS, JavaScript, jQuery and AJAX to render tweets on the front end.
 On the back end, I used Node and Express to run the server and handle the tweet database.

 ## Final Product